shlomi10/shlomi10/README.md

 📬 **Get in Touch:**
 Drop a comment or connect with me—I’d love to chat about automation, testing strategies, and innovative solutions!

-🎯 **Fun Fact:**
-Walmart has a lower acceptance rate than Harvard! 🎓🛒

 ## 💻 Tech Stack & Tools

 ### 🔧 Key Skills by Domain